silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/09_Security/00_Member.md

 A role extension is simply a subclass of [api:DataExtension] that is designed to be used to add behaviour to [api:Member].
 The roles affect the entire class - all members will get the additional behaviour.
-However, if you want to restrict things, you should add appropriate [api:Permission::checkMember()] calls to the role's methods.
+However, if you want to restrict things, you should add appropriate [api:SilverStripe\Security\Permission::checkMember()] calls to the role's methods.

 	:::php
 	class MyMemberExtension extends DataExtension {